- Andrew McCormack is an American businessman and founding partner at Valar Ventures, an NYC-based venture capital firm.

 There is no question that Andrew McCormack’s membership as part of this elite group helped his career immeasurably, giving him access to funding and mentorships that most business leaders could only dream about.
 McCormack’s business success would certainly buttress the idea that his membership as part of the PayPal Mafia was a significant boost to his career.

 McCormack is also a member of another elite group of American businessmen – the so-called “Peterverse.”
 This is a group of men who have connected to Peter Thiel and largely hitched their financial star to him.
 McCormack’s repeated interaction with Thiel has kept him in the businessman’s orbit.
-The term “Peterverse” was first coined by McCormack himself.
+McCormack himself first coined the term “Peterverse”.

 Andrew McCormack: Marriage, Divorce, Children, and Personal Life

-Andrew McCormack’s exact worth is not currently known, but it is believed to be at least $11 million.
-This comes from a variety of stock offerings, the sale of previous businesses, and income from his multiple business ventures.
+Andrew McCormack’s exact worth is unknown, but it is believed to be at least $11 million.
+This comes from various stock offerings, the sale of previous businesses, and income from his multiple business ventures.